Josef-Friedrich/audiorename/doc/source/cli.rst

       -e EXTENSION, --extension EXTENSION
                             Extensions to rename
       --genre-classical GENRE_CLASSICAL
-                            List of Genres to be classical
+                            List of genres to be classical

     formats:
       -k, --classical       Use the default format for classical music.
 If you use